erique/playsid.library/README.txt

 These are at least HippoPlayer and DeliTracker.

 Please note that reSID is very heavy on the CPU.
-I measured CPU usage of 60-90% on my A1200/060, depending on the tune.
+I measured CPU usage of 50-80% on my A1200/060, depending on the tune.
 Your system may become unresponsive if it's not powerful enough.
-An FPU is not required!
+An FPU is not required.
 A 68040 will probably not be fast enough.

-Also note that samples will not be heard.
+Note 1: Samples will not be heard.
 This is because the samples have typically had some special handling in SID players and emulators.
 The playsid.library sample handling is not used with reSID.

+Note 2: Sometimes the sound output may be noisy.
+This is sampling noise, result of the reSID "fast" method.
+Unfortunately the better quality sampling options available in reSID are too slow for the 060.

 /K-P